Become a Member Today!

 Equity@ALE: For a summary of ALE’s emphasis on equity and how we will apply it in practice, please see the Equity Summary here: https://bit.ly/ALEequity.

 9. What is ALE doing for COVID Safety?

-ALE has been meeting directly with the Speaker’s Office to advocate for COVID health and safety everywhere where staff work.
-On September 21, following ongoing discussions with ALE, City Council delayed the return of Central Staff to 250 Broadway from October 4 to October 18.
 This is a reflection of our determined health and safety campaign so far, but there are still important changes we need to see.
-We know that Council Member Aides are not getting the communication and support they need in District Offices that are currently open, and that there has been at least one COVID exposure as a result of a public hearing.
+Council Member Aides have no hybrid flexibility, unless it is provided by their individual Council Member.
+Insufficient communication and support for staff in District Offices remains a pressing issue.
 ALE wants the City Council to be a safe place for all staff and the public.
 We are pressing for:

 Direct communication from the Council -- not individual Council Members -- regarding safety measures for both the District Offices and 250 Broadway, including vaccination/testing requirements.